bernardboey/NSWS-timesheet-filler/README.md

 ## Usage

 *By using this script, you acknowledge that you are responsible for any potential errors and consequences, including but not limited to:
-Errors in timesheet information and the risks of browser automation.
+Errors in timesheet information, risks resulting from the mishandling of your username and/or password, and the risks of browser automation.
 The creator(s) and maintainer(s) of this script cannot be held liable for any such errors and consequences.*

 1. Open `main.py`